Staff

 Every year during spring semester, a report is generated that captures the courses that haven't been taught in the last five years.
 Departments are notified by email if any of their courses appear on this "purge" report.
 Unless the department specifies otherwise, the course or courses are removed from the master curriculum file (MCF).
 Courses purged from the MCF are also removed from the appropriate edition of the Bulletin, the Statewide Course Numbering System (SCNS), and the Statewide Course Numbering Field Reviews.

 The SCNS conducts periodic field reviews to correct statewide curriculum issues, which result in changes to course prefixes and/or numbers.
-If the field review affects courses at FSU, staff update the Course Catalogue, the Bulletin, and notify departmental contacts.
-While changes entered in the Course Catalogue take place immediately, edits to Undergraduate and Graduate Bulletin content are published in accordance with those particular publication cycles.
+If the field review affects courses at FSU, staff update the Course Catalog, the Bulletin, and notify departmental contacts.
+While changes entered in the Course Catalog take place immediately, edits to Undergraduate and Graduate Bulletin content are published in accordance with those particular publication cycles.